AlternC/alternc-spip/README.md

 This script deploy globaly ecran_securite.pihp from official repository at https://git.spip.net/spip-contrib-outils/securite/ .
 You can disable specificly on a directory this protection you can do a ```SetEnv  DISABLE_SPIP_ECRAN_SECU true``` in your .htaccess

+## Load check ##

+SPIP ecran securité provide a feature to check server load and return a 429 response.
+In alternc use case this behavior is not recommended.
+Then we disable this feature by default.
+User can restore it via  ```SetEnv  ENABLE_SPIP_ECRAN_SECURITE_LOAD true``` in your .htaccess